Champ Bailey

 Roland "Champ" Bailey Jr. (born June 22, 1978) is an American former professional football player who was a cornerback in the National Football League (NFL).
-He played college football for the Georgia Bulldogs, where he earned consensus All-American honors, and was drafted by the Washington Redskins in the first round of the 1999 NFL Draft.
+He played college football for the Georgia Bulldogs, where he earned consensus All-American honors, and was selected by the Washington Redskins in the first round of the 1999 NFL draft.

-In 2004, Bailey was traded to the Denver Broncos, where he played for ten seasons until he was released in early 2014, following the Broncos' Super Bowl XLVIII loss.
-Bailey signed by the New Orleans Saints shortly afterward but was released before the start of the regular season.
+In 2004, Bailey was traded to the Denver Broncos, where he played for ten seasons until he was released in early 2014, following the Broncos Super Bowl XLVIII loss.
+Bailey signed with the New Orleans Saints shortly afterward but was released before the start of the regular season.
 In October 2014, Bailey announced his retirement from the NFL after 15 seasons.
 He was selected to 12 Pro Bowls in his career, the most ever for a cornerback.
 He holds the current NFL record for most passes defended, with 203.
 In 2019, he was elected to the Pro Football Hall of Fame in his first year of eligibility.
-Bailey is widely considered one of the greatest cornerbacks in NFL history and "the top cornerback of his era."
+Bailey is widely considered to be one of the greatest cornerbacks in NFL history.

-Early years
+Early life

-Bailey was born in Fort Campbell, Kentucky and grew up in Folkston, Georgia, where he was a three-sport athlete (football, basketball, track) at Charlton County High School.
-His two brothers, Ronald and Boss Bailey, also played football at Charlton County and the University of Georgia.
+Roland Bailey was born in Fort Campbell, Kentucky to Elaine Bailey and grew up in Folkston, Georgia, where he was a three-sport athlete (football, basketball, track) at Charlton County High School.
+His mother, Elaine Bailey, is responsible for giving him the moniker "Champ" which he's known as.
+She claims she began calling him Champ as a baby and he's been called Champ since.

+He has two brothers, one older and one younger.
+His older brother is Ronald Bailey and his younger brother is Rodney Bailey, but also goes by his nickname, Boss Bailey.
+Both also played football at Charlton County and the University of Georgia.
 Champ's first two seasons at Georgia overlapped with Ronald's last two seasons; Champ then played his final season alongside Boss.
 Ronald went on to sign with the NFL's Dallas Cowboys but suffered a career-ending injury.
 Boss played linebacker in the NFL for the Detroit Lions from 2003 to 2007, then joined Champ on the Denver Broncos in 2008.

 At Charlton County High School, Bailey recorded 3,573 rushing yards, 58 rushing touchdowns, 13 100-yard rushing games, and 1,211 passing yards on 74 completions.
 On defense he recorded eight interceptions, while on special teams he returned 26 kickoffs for 731 yards and 22 punts for 318 yards.
 His total offensive yardage was 5,855 with 394 points scored.
 He still holds school records for season rushing yards (1,858), season rushing touchdowns (28), season scoring (180), and single-game rushing (417 yards), while also tying the record for single-game rushing touchdowns.